 In any electrical circuit, the power is computed making use of these three formulas

-In regards to Voltage and current, it is articulated as
+In regard to Voltage and current, it is articulated as

-In regards to current and resistance, it is articulated as
+In regard to current and resistance, it is articulated as

-In regards to voltage and resistance, it is articulated as
+In regard to voltage and resistance, it is articulated as

 A voltage applied across the two ends =V,